Page Contents

 It’s a fantastic place to slow the pace of life down, switching between the different baths, relaxation rooms, steam rooms and cold-water pools.
 You relax and drink tea until you’re called for your treatment.

-I took my photos when the bath was empty, as you can’t take your phone.
-And why would you want to?
+I snapped my photos when the bath was empty since you can’t bring your phone in—and honestly, why would you want to?

-Next on the romance list is see a gorgeous sunset.
-Malaga has some spectacular sunsets, and you have a few places where you can really sit back and enjoy it.
-The first is the same place suggested for the sardines; Pedregalejo.
-Soak up the beach atmosphere, drink some sangria and watch the sunset, perfect.
+Next on the romance agenda is catching a gorgeous sunset.
+Malaga is blessed with some truly spectacular ones, and there are a few spots where you can sit back and enjoy the show.
+The first is Pedregalejo, the same place recommended for those delicious sardines.
+Soak up the beach vibes, sip on some sangria, and watch the sun dip below the horizon—pure perfection.

-Another option is one of Malaga’s many rooftop bars which it’s famous for.
-There are so many to choose from, each have their own unique view and perspective on this stunning city.
-I’ll be discussing my favourite two rooftop bars in the next section.
+Another great option is one of Malaga’s famous rooftop bars.
+There are plenty to choose from, each offering its own unique view and perspective of this beautiful city.
+I’ll be sharing my top two rooftop bars in the next section.

-In the meantime, please do yourself a favour and check the Arab Baths Hammam here below, this will easily be the highlight of your trip to Malaga!
+In the meantime, do yourself a favour and check out the Arab Baths Hammam below.
+Trust me, this will be the highlight of your trip to Malaga!

 The Drink Lovers’ Things to Do in Málaga